-The Arley Estate dates from at least the 12th century and the park was designed by William Emes in the second half ot he eighteenth century, with a ha-ha.
-The present Arley Hall dates from 1840 and a plan by its then owners, drawn in 1846, shows the gardens much as they are today.
+The Arley Estate dates from at least the 12th century and the park was designed by William Emes in the second half of the eighteenth century, with a ha-ha.
+The present Arley Hall garden dates from 1840.
+A plan drawn by its then owners in 1846 shows the gardens much as they are today.
 This is the evidence for the claim that the double herbaceous border (c1851) is one of the oldest in England.
 The walled kitchen garden has been skillfully transformed into an Arts and Crafts garden.
-George Elgood's 1900 painting of the garden is shown on the back cover of Brent Elliott's book on Victorian Gardens.
+George Elgood's 1900 painting of the garden (left) allso appears on the back cover of Brent Elliott's book on Victorian Gardens.

 Arley is a place of enormous character, charm and interest.
 Visitors are frequently struck by the warm and intimate atmosphere and the feeling that Arley is a much-cherished family home.